matzora/faridcher.github.io/_portfolio/Esri.md

 I have started working seriously with ESRI products since I graduated from university in 2010.
 I have been part of many national GIS projects in both private and governmental sectors although my focus of contributions has been on utility (electricity, gas and etc) and municipality GIS application.
 Here are an excerpt of my projects:

 ## ArcObjects
 I love ArcObjects due to its matureness.
 There is almost no GIS library that is as complete as ArcObjects.
 ArcObjects is robust, stable and covers almost any GIS task from trivial spatial query processing to advanced network analysis.
-Many believes learning ArcObjects has a steep learning curve and I admit they are right.
-However I have been involved with ArcObjects development since 2010.
+Many people believe learning ArcObjects has a steep learning curve and I admit they are right.
+However I have been involved in ArcObjects development since 2010 and consider myself as a pro.
 As of today I am able to solve even the [toughest GIS problems](http://gis.stackexchange.com/questions/165077/how-to-add-a-new-parcel-inside-parcel-fabric-from-existing-parcel-features-arco/166021#166021) with ArcObjects in a timely manner.

-### Digsilent/CYME converter
+### Digsilent/CYME converter Addin
-Electricity networks are amongst the complex type of geometric network that can be easily managed within the context of GIS.
+Electricity network is one of the most complex type of geometric networks that can be easily managed within the context of GIS.
 Feeders, overhead/underground lines, substations, switches, busbars and transformers are the prevalent electricity network features.
-GIS is the most appropriate device to store, manage and analyze static electricity network.
+GIS is the most appropriate tool to store, manage and analyze static electrical assets.
 However to analyze dynamism of electric network one may need other specialized software packages for example [Digsilent](www.digsilent.de) or [Cyme](http://www.cyme.com/software/cymdist).
-This ArcGIS Addin first traces an electricity network and then exports features to an intermediate format (`.dgs` for Digsilent and `.txt` for CYME).
-The generated textual file can be imported to the corresponding software to carry out further analysis e.g. short circuit analysis.
+I developed this ArcGIS Addin to trace an electric network and then export spatial features to an intermediate format (`.dgs` for Digsilent and `.txt` for CYME).
+The generated textual file can be imported to the corresponding software to carry out further analysis i.e. short circuit analysis.

-### Network Tracer
+### Network Tracer Tools
-I have developed custom network tracers such as "Feeder Network Tracer" for electric and "Valve Isolation" for gas network.
+I have developed custom network tracers such as "Feeder Network Tracer" for electric and "Valve Isolation Tracer" for gas network.

-### SDE User Manager
+### SDE User Manager Application
 Although it is feasible to manage users and define security levels for data sources with ArcGIS built-in Geoprocessing tools, it is not the most intuitive way to achieve these goals. `Sde User Manager` is a WinForm ArcEngine application to streamline user management workflows.
 It allows the system administrator to do the following tasks in an unified GUI:

 - Create, edit and remove users and groups from Geodatabase